The Federal Bar Association Welcomes All Law Students!

 • Local chapter-sponsored CLE events

-• One-year of Professional membership after graduation… $115 FREE upon submitting bar admission information
+• One year of professional membership after graduation… FREE (must submit bar admission information)

-• If you are enrolled in a non-traditional law school program, you are still welcome to join the FBA for free!
-Please contact membership@fedbar.org to get started (include name of law school, law degree pursuing, and expected graduation date).
+• If you are enrolled in a non-traditional law school program, you are still welcome to become a Law Student Associate for free!
+Please contact fba@fedbar.org to get started (include name of law school, law degree pursuing, and expected graduation date).

 Questions?
 Send an email to fba@fedbar.org and we’ll be glad to help.